FerreiraAM-stanford/iSEECyTOFdata/README.md

 ### Plots

 The app have eight default panels.

-The five following panels were presented during the presentation:
+The five following panels were presented during the group meeting:

 - Reduced dimension plot: to visualize the dimensionality reduction stored in the SCE object (e.g. UMAP).
 It is a great plot to visualize the different clusters, as well as explore any visual differences between conditions or patients;
 - Row data table: to display the values of the `rowData` slot, i.e. marker metadata;